ddamme05/FileSystem/client/README.md

 # File Storage - React Frontend

+This is the user-facing side of the file storage system, built with modern React.
+It gives you a clean interface to manage your files with drag-and-drop uploads, real-time progress tracking, and rich previews for all kinds of file types.

 **Stack:** React 19 + TypeScript + Vite + TanStack Query + Tailwind CSS
 **Status:** Production-Ready with Security Hardening